You’re using an Ubuntu-based system and you just can’t seem to connect to your network? You’d be surprised how many problems a simple restart can fix.

 Now, you won’t see the list of available wireless networks immediately.
 When you open the networks list, it takes around 5 seconds to refresh and show up other available wireless networks.

-We hope that we helped you with plenty of methods for handling such issues!
+We hope that we have helped you with plenty of methods for handling such issues!

 What do you use to restart/handle your network?
 Is there something we missed?
 Leave us a comment below.